Utecha/raylib-template-c/README.md

 For the resources to load properly, you need to `cd` into `src` and run the executable (`../build/${PROJECT_NAME}/${PROJECT_NAME}`) from there.

+Alternatively, since the resources are copied to the final build folder, you can navigate there and then run the project from that directory.

 CMake will automatically fetch a current release of raylib and/or raygui.
 If you happen to have it installed already on your system (say via a package manager),